gregv12/fluxtion-server/docs/index.md

 ## Why Mongoose Server?

+* Process multiple event feeds: Merge data from many real-time sources and process in a single-threaded application handler.
 * Performance: Agent‑based concurrency with configurable idle strategies enables very high throughput and predictable latency.
-* Ease of development: Compose processors and services, configure via YAML or Java, and get built‑in lifecycle and service injection.
+* Ease of development: Compose processors and services, configured via YAML or Java with built in service injection.
+* Plugin ecosystem: community plugins, including support for Kafka, aeron, chronicle, and more. service injection.
 * Plugin architecture: Clean extension points for event feeds, sinks, services, and dispatch strategies so you can tailor the runtime.
-* Plugin ecosystem: community plugins, including support for Kafka, aeron, chronicle, and more.
 * Operational control: Admin commands, scheduling, logging/audit support, and dynamic registration make operations simpler.